Key points:

 Today, we started to see reports of Starlink offering a Roam 100GB plan for $50/month.
 The Roam 50GB at the same price is no longer available for switching to or for new activations, except in select markets.

-It also seems that Starlink is no longer offering the ability to purchase extra high speed data by the GB once the 100GB is used up - those desiring more data will need to switch to Roam Unlimited for $165/month.
-Previously, additional high speed data could be purchased at $1/GB, or service was shut off entirely.
+Starlink is no longer offering the option to purchase extra high-speed data by the GB once the 100GB is used up.
+Previously, additional high-speed data could be purchased at $1/GB, or service was shut off entirely.
+Those desiring more data will need to switch to Roam Unlimited for $165/month.

-The plan retains all other existing features of mobility, roaming on land, and land use around the world (up to 2 months outside of your home country).
+The plan retains all other existing mobility features, including roaming on land and land use worldwide (up to 2 months outside your home country).

 Existing Roam 50GB Users?